-“I take it you all know each other then?”
-Petra felt as though she was having the wool pulled over her eyes.
-“This is the Diviner you were talking about?”
+"I take it you all know each other then?"
+Petra sighed.
+"Gwen, is this the Diviner you were talking about?"

 "It was a trade!"
 Mayuree insisted.
 "A downpayment."

-“So you’re the infamous Miss Kuznetsov of Fudan,” Marong smacked his lips together appreciatively.
-“Simply exquisite.”
+"And you're the infamous Miss Kuznetsov of Fudan."
+Marong smacked his lips together appreciatively.
+"Simply exquisite."

-“If only Kitty were here, she could be making us some tea,” Marong announced regretfully, holding his gaze without the slightest deviation.
-“Alas, our little storm in a teacup will not arrive until the semester starts.”
+"If only your servant girl were here, Mia.
+She could be making us some tea while we feud."
+Marong looked about them with impatience.
+"Alas, our little storm in a teacup will not arrive until the semester starts."

 "Kitty is not my servant!"
 Mayuree hissed at her brother.
 "She's my friend!"

-“And Gwen too is a friend.
-A friend to us both, right?”
+"And Gwen is a friend.
+A friend to us both, right?"
 Marong smirked at Gwen.